robertchen/kubernetes-cluster-vagrant/README.md

 ![Alt text](images/virtualbox-networking.png "Virtualbox networking settings")

 * If kubectl exec cannot connect to the pod, this is because the nodes is running on 10.0.2.15 (virtualbox NAT).
+The kublet should be changed to be binded to eth1, the node ip.
 ```
 robert@imac:~/src/kubernetes-learning/vagrant-cluster-calico$  kubectl exec -it nginx-7db75b8b78-47j9d -- bash
 error: unable to upgrade connection: pod does not exist